yaojiejia/forexTrading/README.md

 4. **Run the Bot:** Execute the main script to start the trading bot:

     ```
-    python main.py
+    python run_bot.py
     ```

 5. **Monitor Performance:** Access the web application to monitor the bot's activity and visualize live market data.

-## Contributing

-Contributions to the Forex Trading Bot project are welcome!
-If you have any ideas for improvements or want to add new features, feel free to submit a pull request following the project's guidelines.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to [List of contributors, libraries, or resources you've used or referenced].

 ## Disclaimer

 Trading forex involves significant risk and may not be suitable for everyone.
-The Forex Trading Bot project is for educational purposes only, and the developers do not guarantee profits or financial success.
+I have deleted some key algos because this is for personal usage and has brought me some significant revenue.
+Contact for details.